Why do you need professional book editing services?

 For example, a developmental edit includes feedback on big picture stuff; a line edit includes rewrites, improved word choice, restructuring; or copy editing to catch typos, primarily focusing on grammar and punctuation.

-Read on to know why a professional editor is not the same as a self-publishing edit or book software edit.
+Read on to know why a professional editor is not the same as book editing software.

 Book Editing Services Are An Important Investment

 Some might think, “I don’t need an editor because I’m already pretty good at spelling and grammar.”
 However, correcting spelling and grammar mistakes is only one kind of editing, and even then, no one should be the only editor on their book.
 We can’t see our own mistakes after a while since our brains fill in what’s not there.
 Even when we ask fellow writers to be our beta readers, we most likely get conflicting advice based on personal opinion, individual experiences, and reading preferences.
 Without professional training, beta readers don’t have the tools to edit a book comprehensively.
 One tip when self editing is to try changing the font in your manuscript to trick the eye into seeing your words in a new way which may help you pick up on additional errors.